ShaimaBaasher/flutter-bike-app-mvvm/README.md

 # bike_app

-A new Flutter project Flutter MVVM + CI | CD for uploading apk in GitHub releases section .
+A new Flutter project Flutter MVVM + CI | CD for uploading apk  .

 # App Link :